statamic/v2-docs/content/collections/docs/migrating.md

 ### Setting and Variable Naming Conventions {#settings-and-variables}

 You know all those things that start with an underscore? `_site_root`, `_layout`, `_template`.
-We grew to hate those blasted underscores.
+We grew to hate those darn underscores.
+They were ugly.
+Annoying.
 They're all gone.
 All of them, everywhere.
 They're replaced with non-underscored versions of themselves.
-We now have some system protected words.
+Also, we now have some system protected words.
 Don't name your variables any of these words:

 - `template`
 - `layout`